 Students whose employers reimburse their tuition costs need to file a tuition reimbursement form each year in September at Student Central.
-Tuition reimbursement forms are available on Blackboard, under the Student Central tab.
+The tuition reimbursement form is available on Blackboard, under the Student Central tab.

-Students who have a tuition reimbursement form and employee reimbursement policy on file with Student Central will have 30 days after the end of a semester to pay their bill.
-Students waiting for reimbursement will not be required to pay service charges until 30 days after the end of the semester.
+Students who have a tuition reimbursement form and employee reimbursement policy on file with Student Central will have 30 calendar days after the end of a semester to pay their bill.
+Students waiting for reimbursement will not be required to pay finance charges until the 15th of the month following semester end.